contact-discovery/contact-discovery.github.io/index.md

 Some of the world's most popular mobile messengers (with billions of users) like [WhatsApp](https://www.whatsapp.com/) perform contact discovery by [regularly uploading and storing the users' entire address books](https://www.whatsapp.com/legal/#terms-of-service), while more privacy-concerned messengers like [Signal](https://signal.org/) transfer only [short hashes of phone numbers](https://support.signal.org/hc/en-us/articles/360007061452-Does-Signal-send-my-number-to-my-contacts-) or rely on [trusted hardware](https://signal.org/blog/private-contact-discovery/).
 Unfortunately, the low entropy of phone numbers indicates that it is feasible to reverse such hash values and therefore, albeit all good intentions, [there is no gain in privacy](https://doi.org/10.18420/sicherheit2018_04).

-In a research collaboration between [TU Darmstadt](https://encrypto.de), [TU Graz](https://www.iaik.tugraz.at/), and [University of Würzburg](https://se.informatik.uni-wuerzburg.de/secure-software-systems-group/secure-software-systems-group/), we show that currently deployed contact discovery services severly threaten users' privacy.
+In a research collaboration between [TU Darmstadt](https://encrypto.de), [TU Graz](https://www.iaik.tugraz.at/), and [University of Würzburg](https://se.informatik.uni-wuerzburg.de/secure-software-systems-group/secure-software-systems-group/), we show that currently deployed contact discovery services severely threaten users' privacy.

 ### Leaking Social Graphs via "Curious" or Compromised Service Providers